ct-js/docs.ctjs.rocks/docs/tips-n-tricks/game-pause.md

 * Make sure all your timers use built-in events or are based on `u.time`.
 It can be as simple as `this.timer -= u.time;`, but it can't be `this.timer--;`.
 * Your UI elements should use `u.timeUi`, so they stay responsive when the game freezes.
-* Watch out for `tween` inside your gameplay-related code, as `tween` does not use `u.time` by default.
+* Watch out for `tween` inside your gameplay-related code, as `tween` uses `u.time` by default.

-`u.time` is a value available globally, and it shows how long a frame lasted relative to an ideal one at 60 FPS.
-It makes your game run uniformly smooth on any devices, but it can also be scaled, making the game running slower or faster, e.g. for making epic slo-mo scenes.
+`u.time` is a value available globally, and it shows how long a previous frame lasted.
+Using it makes your game run uniformly smooth on any devices, but it can also be scaled, making the game running slower or faster, e.g. for making epic slo-mo scenes.
 We can freeze the game as well:

 ```js
 pixiApp.ticker.speed = 0;